fish-quant/fq-imjoy/docs/fq-overview.md

 # Overview

+Here, we describe how to install the FISH-quant plugin.

-Installing the FISH-quant plugin, requires that you have a **Plugin engine** installed, and ImJoy connected to it as explained  [here](imjoy-installation.md#).
+Thist installation requires that you have a **Plugin engine** installed, and ImJoy connected to it as explained  [here](imjoy-installation.md#).

 ## Plugin installation